 The second plat is dated a day later and essentially a continuation to the east of the plat above.
 What is labeled Stantonsburg Road is now Pender Street.
 It’s not clear when the name “Elvie” was inked in for “School” Street.
 However, in the early 1950s, Wilson built an elementary school for African-Americans in the area shown in the northern half of the plat.
 (It was called Elvie Street School.)
 If ever there were one, there is now no perpendicular street mid-block, and Suggs Street runs several blocks north.
 (Lincoln Avenue, by the way, is now a Street, instead.)

 On 13 January 1923, Atlantic Coast Realty commissioned a broader and more detailed survey.
 Though on this plat New Street that fades to nothing, today it is the street below that survives only in truncated form.
 (And it is not called Hines, but Blount, apparently after the adjacent landowner.
 Daniel Blount, 80, a carpenter, is listed in the 1920 census of Wilson, Wilson County, with wife Susan, 45, Susana, 16, Josephine and Joseph, 14, Mary, 12, and George, 3.)
 The colored cemetery had been abandoned even at that time, and no trace of it now remains.
-As noted above, Suggs Street is now north the area depicted.
+As noted above, Suggs Street now runs north of and perpendicular to the street labeled here.
 Elvie Street is mislabeled “Elmer.”
 The area then occupied by the Contentnea Guano Company in the space between the neighborhood and the railroad is now home, via mergers and acquisitions, to Crop Production Services.

 This plat, dated 1923, and drafted for Lawrence Realty Company, depicts territory east of Stantonsburg Road/Pender Street.